 “The possibility exists of creating a residential development… which could form a link between the Golden Lane housing scheme (although of a different character) and the Barbican area.”

 Note the “of a different character”.
 As you will see housing in the North Barbican area was not anticipated to be quite the same quality as in the South Barbican.

 “The character of any housing development in this area could be intermediate between the subsidised Golden Lane scheme and the good class flats proposed for the main Barbican area.”

 The reason for now thinking of expanding the estate north was that the City Corporation wanted to integrate more schools into the scheme.
-Since space had to be allocated to them, but this was partly made possible by adding the North Barbican area (Beech Street to the Golden Lane Estate) to the development.
+Since space had to be allocated to them, the only way to make this possible – without surrendering income-producing flats – would be by adding the North Barbican area (Beech Street to the Golden Lane Estate) to the development.

 “… to prepare a revised scheme for the development of land north of Barbican, east of Aldersgate Street and south of the city boundary, having regard to the needs of the main development south of Barbican and, if so instructed by the committee, to prepare such detail proposals as may be required in this area.” [my underlining].

 Chamberlin Powell and Bon reported that the North of Barbican area was derelict, “although one new building, Murray House, has been erected since the war.”
 They had to live with that and build round it.
 It sticks up between Ben Jonson House and Bryer Court.